SimonCarlson/thesis/notes/logbook.md

 Do I really need parsing in my implementation?
 It would be nice to just skip it since it has no actual effect on transport and security of updates, just simulating an actual update flow.
 However, if I measure code size the presence/absence of a parser must be taken into account

-Feels more and more hopeless to finish in time, especially if I can't find any concrete help.
+Feels difficult to finish in time, especially if I can't find any concrete help.
 Getting tips like "dig around in the IP stack" doesn't help when I don't know what I'm doing at all

 The behaviour of the server will be the same no matter if I run it in Cooja or not except for maybe DTLS configurations.
 The resources should act the same no matter what.
 I can spend productive time implementing their behaviour and understanding how to sign/encrypt payloads in COSE.

+Spoke to Shahid.
+Consider which elements of the update architecture, especially client side, would be needed to carry out further work.
+Parser should, for this reason, be included (at least a rudimentary one).
+Pre-generate and hardcode certificates but make sure to use correct ciphersuites (does OpenSSL support ECC?
+RSA won't cut it).
+Mailed Joel about availability of Firefly devices, Niclas about assistance with Contiki native processes and DTLS.

+For the moment, continue implementing client and server behaviours in Cooja and then migrate to actual hardware when possible or native processes when connectivity is solved.

 21/3-19:
 project-conf.h configs for CoAP chunk size and header size seem to have no effect on including the entire vendor and class ID strings, I think they still are too long.
 Block option?